-- Plenums and air ducts must be installed in accordance with the Standard for the Installation of Air Conditioning and Ventilating Systems (NFPA No. 90A) or the Standard for the Installation of Warm Air Heating and Air Conditioning Systems (NFPA No. 90B). - On upflow furnaces, if the maximum airflow is 1,600 CFM or more, two openings shall be used for return air to comply with government mandated efficiency standards.
+- Plenums and air ducts must be installed in accordance with the Standard for the Installation of Air Conditioning and Ventilating Systems (NFPA No. 90A) or the Standard for the Installation of Warm Air Heating and Air Conditioning Systems (NFPA No. 90B). - Tables 6 9 (pages 35 38) contain the maximum airflow and temperature rise data for each furnace input rate.
+If the maximum airflow is 1,600 CFM or more, it is recommended that two openings be used for return air on upflow furnaces.
 Downflow furnaces can only use one return opening. - It is recommended that the outlet duct contain a removable access panel.
 The opening should be accessible when the furnace is installed in service and shall be of a size that smoke or reflected light may be observed inside the casing to indicate the presence of leaks in the heat exchanger.
 The cover for the opening shall be attached in a way that prevent leaks. - If outside air is used as return air to the furnace for ventilation or to improve indoor air quality, the system must be designed so that the return air is not less than 60° F (15° C) during operation.
 If a combination of indoor and outdoor air is used, the ducts and damper system must be designed so that the return air supply to the furnace is equal to the return air supply under normal, indoor return air applications.

 - When a cooling system is installed which uses the furnace blower to provide airflow over the indoor coil, the coil must be installed downstream (on the outlet side) of the furnace or in parallel with the furnace. - If a cooling system is installed in parallel with the furnace, a damper must be installed to prevent chilled air from entering the furnace and condensing on the heat exchanger.
-If a manually operated damper is installed, it must be designed so that operation of the furnace is prevented when the damper is in the cooling position and operation of the cooling system is prevented when the damper is in the heating position. - Seal all connections and joints with industrial grade sealing tape or liquid sealant.
+If a manually operated damper is installed, it must be designed so that operation of the furnace is prevented when the damper is in the cooling position and operation of the cooling system is prevented when the damper is in the damper is in the damper is in the heating position. - Seal all connections and joints with industrial grade sealing tape or liquid sealant.
 Requirements for sealing ductwork vary from region to region.
 Consult with local codes for requirements specific to your area.